mingrutar/valant-test/myjpa/ReadMe.txt

 		2016-04-02 18:01:17.374  INFO 9516 --- [dPoolExecutor-2] com.mingvalant.services.SimpleReceiver   : =>SimpleReceiver received an EVENT expired: Item [id=3, label=Label4, expiration=2016-03-31 18:01:16.262, type=Type_4]
     * note: because the requirement does not ask to remove the expired items, so the messages continue.
       For illustration, the schedule task duration is very short.
+4) Add unit test for adding duplicated item.
+5) Removed unit test for expirated item - it is wrong since the expired item is not removed.

 ========== Assignment ==========
 Write an Inventory System that provides add and delete API.